dotnet/winforms/README.md

 [samples](https://github.com/dotnet/samples/tree/master/windowsforms) for
 HelloWorld examples and more advanced scenarios.

+## Reporting security issues and security bugs

+Security issues and bugs should be reported privately, via email, to the Microsoft Security Response Center (MSRC) <secure@microsoft.com>.
+You should receive a response within 24 hours.
+If for some reason you do not, please follow up via email to ensure we received your original message.
+Further information, including the MSRC PGP key, can be found in the [Security TechCenter](https://www.microsoft.com/msrc/faqs-report-an-issue).

+Also see info about related [Microsoft .NET Core and ASP.NET Core Bug Bounty Program](https://www.microsoft.com/msrc/bounty-dot-net-core).

 ## License

 .NET Core (including WinForms repo) is licensed under the [MIT license](LICENSE.TXT).